New Movies 2018 On Demand: Review Of Margot Robbie’s ‘Terminal’

 Now playing in select theaters and On Demand is one of the most uneven movies of 2018, Terminal.
 With a talented cast and a stylized look, it appeared that Terminal was going to be one of the most intriguing movies of the year, but the patchy film failed to deliver.
 This marks the feature-length debut for writer-director Vaughn Stein, and like she did in the critically acclaimed I, Tonya, Robbie serves as the producer.
 The film co-stars Simon Pegg, Mike Myers, and Dexter Fletcher.

 The plot is described simple enough; a fateful night intertwines the lives of two assassins, an ailing teacher, an eccentric waitress, and a mysterious janitor.
 But if only it were that simple.
-Even with the runtime of 90 minutes, Terminal starts to overstay its welcome about 30-minutes in.
+Even with the runtime of 90 minutes, Terminal starts to overstay its welcome about 30 minutes in.

 There are some striking visuals for sure, and Margot is often entertaining (assuming you find violence and the actor parading in a variety of outfits entertaining), but those mechanisms don’t make up for the unnecessary shuffled syntax of this film.
-Movies that are nonlinear can be blast, like Pulp Fiction and Memento, but where it made sense in those films to present the story in that style, the rearranged composition of Terminal feels forced and out of place.
+Movies that are nonlinear can be a blast, like Pulp Fiction and Memento, but where it made sense in those films to present the story in that style, the rearranged composition of Terminal feels forced and out of place.
 Similarly, the story is way too complicated, and while it’s all not that confusing, it does feel forced.

 And then there’s the curious case of Mike Myers.
 Myers portrays the enigmatic janitor, who apparently is a great deal older than the actor (like decades).
 Myers donning makeup to have him appear as a senior will merely remind viewers of the characters he portrayed in the Austin Powers movies, and the janitor having a British accent only adds to that.